 Just like the other cellular cameras, you will need to a SIM card to connect the camera without using the WiFi.
 The good thing is that it already comes free with the package.
 You also get to enjoy 3 months free of mobile data and cloud services.
-From there, you will have to decide for the subscriptions to continue using the services.
+From there, you will have to decide on a subscription to continue using the services.

-Nubo comes with a 720p resolution if you opt to use your cellular data for monitoring.
-For me, this is already good if your application doesn’t need to have a high resolution.
-Other features of the camera include motion detection, live feed, two-way talk, Zigbee and Bluetooth protocols, and a night vision.
+Nubo comes with 720p resolution if you opt to use your cellular data for monitoring.
+That's a bit low for modern cameras.
+Other features of the camera include motion detection, live feed, two-way talk, and night vision LEDs.

 CAMSCURA WIFI B-LINK SECURE CELLULAR CAMERA SYSTEM